 Tumors

-Osteopoikilosis is a benign, autosomal dominant skeletal dysplasia that manifests radiographically as multiple bone islands which are especially seen near the joints, epiphyses, metaphyses of long and short tubular bones.
+Osteopoikilosis is a benign, autosomal dominant skeletal dysplasia that manifests radiographically as multiple bone islands, especially near the joints, epiphyses, and metaphyses of long and short tubular bones.
 The condition is also known as the spotted bone.
-The islands are also seen in in the pelvis and scapulae.
-The distribution is typically bilateral […]
+The condition itself is not symptomatic.
+Hence, it may be diagnosed incidentally during x-rays made for other reasons. […]

-A bone island or enostosis is a common benign bone lesion.
+A bone island or enostosis is a common benign sclerotic bone lesion.
 It is asymptomatic and does not require treatment.
 It is usually seen as an incidental finding on x-ray, computed tomogram and MRI.
-A bone island is a focus of mature cortical bone within the cancellous bone.
-Pelvis, femur, and other long bones are the […]
+The pelvis, femur, and other long bones are the most common sites.
+These are also found in ribs, the carpal and […]

 Bone Metastasis or Metastatic Bone Disease

-Bone metastasis or metastatic bone disease is said to occur when cancer cells from other parts of body spread to the bone.
-After lung and liver, bone is considered to be the third most common organ involved by metastases.
+Bone metastasis or metastatic bone disease is said to occur when cancer cells from other parts of the body spread to the bone.
+After lung and liver, bone is considered to be the third most common organ involved in metastases.
 In breast cancer, the bone is the second most common site for metastases.
-Metastases in the […]
+Metastases in […]

 Osteoid Osteoma Diagnosis and Treatment